 (3) Each QSE will continuously monitor the status of its Generating Resources’ AVRs and PSSs.

-(4) Each QSE must, as soon as practicable, notify ERCOT when a Generation Resource experiences a change that affects its reactive capability, including any change to the operation mode of the Generation Resource’s AVR.
+(4) Each QSE must, as soon as practicable, notify ERCOT, via telemetry and verbal notifications, when a Generation Resource experiences a change that affects its reactive capability, including any change to the operation mode of the Generation Resource’s AVR.
+For each Generation Resource that is On-Line but not producing real power and is not capable of providing reactive power, each QSE must still telemeter its AVR status to ERCOT, but is not required to provide verbal notifications of its AVR status changes to ERCOT during these operating conditions.